Arts and Design Courses

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: January / July Sessions: 2
+OFFERED: July Sessions: 2 and January Session: A

 Prerequisite: One lower level History, Art History, History of Architecture course or equivalent